 A solid PMIS enables project managers to control project cost and performance.
 It will allow for updating existing plans as actuals against planned data changes, and provide what-if scenarios to them while tracking and managing all project changes.

-Planned value, earned value, and actual costs, allow for calculating additional project values that indicate the project’s current status and performance from either a budget perspective or from a schedule perspective.
+Planned value, earned value, and actual costs, allow for calculating additional project values that indicate the project’s current status and performance from either a budget perspective or a schedule perspective.

 Using the above values, project managers can also determine the project’s current status through to the end of the project using the following Estimate to Complete (ETC), Estimate at Completion (EAC), Variance at Completion (VAC), and To-Complete Performance Index (TCPI).